bio-tools/biohackathon2022/paper/paper.md

 Thanks to the text mining software pub2tool that run through published articles and generated EDAM annotation for tools, 95.7% of tools are annotated with both topic and operation.
 This result is very encouraging.

 With our version of the bio.tools BioSchema dump, 297 tools are totally missing EDAM annotation.
 When investigating this number, it seems that since the generation of the dump some of the tools have been annotating (when comparing to the ).
-We will be able to investigate further these tools when updating our Bioshemas dump.
+We will be able to investigate further these tools when updating our Bioschemas dump.
 As of the 6th of December, preliminary exploration shows that some of the non-annotated tools are annotation errors, meaning that suitable EDAM concepts are available for the annotation, others are non annotated because of lack of concept.
 Example: HIV-ASSIST: lack of topic and operation concerning training materials/platform.
-2dar2darma-param-estimation: available operation are "Imagine analysis" (http://edamontology.org/operation_3443) and "Modelling and simulation" (http://edamontology.org/operation_2426), and available topic are "Oncology" (http://edamontology.org/topic_2640).
+2dar2darma-param-estimation: available operations are "Image analysis" (http://edamontology.org/operation_3443) and "Modelling and simulation" (http://edamontology.org/operation_2426), and available topic are "Oncology" (http://edamontology.org/topic_2640).

 96.2 % of tools are annotated with operation versus only 12.5% with input or output data (and as a consequence even less with format).
 This lack of annotation may not be a true problem for human user that can easily deduce input and output from operation but it can be a problem from the machine readability point of vue.
 Moreover, with proper annotation, automatic workflow generation could be conceivable using bio.tools metadata and other software metadata from the Ecosystem.
 This lack of annotation with data and format may be caused by the addition of tools via pub2tool.
 The software only suggest annotation with EDAM operations and topics.
 Moreover, it may be a consequence of the interface layout when adding the tool's annotation with EDAM concepts in bio.tools.